HMS Belfast: Preservation

 Since being brought to London Belfast has twice been drydocked as part of the ship's long-term preservation.
-In 1982 she was docked at Tilbury, and in June 1999 Belfast was towed to Portsmouth.
-This was the first time she had been to sea in 28 years and thus required a Certificate of Seaworthiness from the Maritime and Coastguard Agency.
-While in dock, her entire hull was cleaned, blasted, and repainted, her hull blanking plates inspected and an ultrasonic survey carried out.
+In 1982 she was docked at Tilbury and in June 1999 towed to Portsmouth.
+This was the first time she had been to sea in 28 years and thus required a certificate of seaworthiness from the Maritime and Coastguard Agency.
+While in dock, her entire hull was cleaned, blasted and repainted, her hull blanking plates inspected and an ultrasonic survey carried out.
 She was not expected to require further drydocking until 2020.
 While under tow to Portsmouth she was delayed by bad weather and arrived a day late: it had been intended that she would arrive on 6 June 1999, the fifty-fifth anniversary of the Normandy landings.

 During the maintenance work, Belfast's hull and topsides were repainted in her specific camouflage scheme officially known as Admiralty Disruptive Camouflage Type 25, which she had worn from November 1942 to July 1944.
 This was objected to by some, due to the anachronistic conflict between her camouflage, which reflects the majority of her active Second World War service, and her present configuration, which was the result of the ship's extended refit from January 1956 to May 1959.
 With the establishment of the Department for Culture, Media and Sport's (DCMS) Advisory Committee on National Historic Ships in 2006, Belfast was listed as part of the National Historic Fleet.

 On 9 May 2010, a ceremony was held aboard Belfast to mark the 65th anniversary of end of the Second World War in Europe.
 Veterans of the Arctic convoys were in attendance to receive medals from the Russian Ambassador Yuri Fedotov.
 During the ceremony it was announced that, as part of the restoration of the ship, two new masts had been manufactured at the Severnaya Verf shipyard near Saint Petersburg.
 The production of the masts, to replace corroded originals, had been supported by a number of Russian businesses at a reported cost of £500,000.
 The restoration of the masts involved removing the fittings from both masts, allowing them to be individually restored.
-The old masts were then cut down in sections, the new masts erected, and the original fittings replaced.
+The old masts were then cut down in sections, the new masts erected and the original fittings replaced.
 On 19 October 2010, the new masts were dedicated at a ceremony attended by HMS Belfast veterans, by Prince Philip and officials from the Russian embassy and government.

 In 2017, it was announced that the third of the Royal Navy's Type 26 frigates would be named Belfast.
 At the same time, the IWM stated that the museum would be renamed as "HMS Belfast (1938)" as a means of avoiding confusion.